 In carefully selected patients, ITB can be beneficial for patients with both spasticity and dystonia.

-If your physician or therapist has recommended an evaluation, your next step is to make an appointment with our neurosurgeon and baclofen pump team to discuss the pump and determine if this is an appropriate treatment.
+If your physician or therapist has recommended an evaluation, your next step is to make an appointment with our neurosurgeon and ITB team to discuss the pump and determine if this is an appropriate treatment.
 We can plan for surgery when you are ready.

 - Appointment with the neurosurgery team at Kennedy Krieger Institute

 - Detailed preoperative physical therapy evaluation at the Institute to assess muscle tone

 - Test dose of intrathecal baclofen at Johns Hopkins (to be scheduled by the neurosurgeon at Johns Hopkins Pediatric Neurosurgery Center)

 If we determine your child is a good candidate for placement, you’ll continue the process with the following steps: